 Because the surgery makes your stomach a little smaller, you may get full more quickly when you eat.
-In 2 to 3 months, the stomach adjusts and you will be able to eat your usual amounts of food.
+In 2 to 3 months, the stomach adjusts.
+You will be able to eat your usual amounts of food.

-How quickly you recover depends on whether you had a laparoscopic or open surgery.
+How quickly you recover depends on which type of surgery you had.
 After laparoscopic surgery, most people can go back to work or their normal routine in about 2 to 3 weeks, depending on their work.
 After open surgery, you may need 4 to 6 weeks to get back to your normal routine.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

-Enter H033 in the search box to learn more about "Nissen Fundoplication: What to Expect at Home."
+Enter H033 in the search box to learn more about "Fundoplication Surgery: What to Expect at Home".